f22jay/emacs/README.md

 Just use them to replace the corresponding string.

 ## Support/issues
 If you hit any problems, please

 1. Check that whether you have met system requirements listed in section "Requirements".
 2. Ensure that you are using the latest version of this code, and that you have updated your packages to the most recent available versions (see "Updates" above).
 3. If you still experience problems, go ahead and [file an issue](https://github.com/xyguo/emacs.d/issues).

--Xiang-Yu Guo